tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 ### operationsMode

-This DSL allows to send Assembly/HCD into operations mode. `operationsMode` can be called from anywhere in script.
-Following example shows Sequencer sending `operationsMode` command to downstream galil Assembly when it receives `operationsMode` command.
+This DSL command puts an Assembly/HCD into Operations mode. `operationsMode` can be called from anywhere in script.
+The following example shows a Sequencer sending the `operationsMode` command to a downstream "Galil Assembly" when it receives an `operationsMode` command.

 Kotlin
 :   @@snip [CommandServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/CommandServiceDslExample.kts) { #operations-mode-component }

 ### diagnosticMode

-This DSL allows to send Assembly/HCD into diagnostic data mode based on a hint at the specified startTime. `diagnosticMode` can be called from anywhere in script.
-Following example shows Sequencer sending `diagnosticMode` command to downstream galil Assembly when it receives `diagnosticMode` command.
+This DSL command puts an Assembly/HCD into Diagnostic data mode based on a hint at the specified `startTime`. `diagnosticMode` can be called from anywhere in script.
+The following example shows a Sequencer sending the `diagnosticMode` command to a downstream "Galil Assembly" when it receives a `diagnosticMode` command.

 Kotlin
 :   @@snip [CommandServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/CommandServiceDslExample.kts) { #diagnostic-mode-component }